Skip to Content

 New Jersey Pregnancy Discrimination Protections

-This law goes further than the federal PDA and the Americans with Disabilities Act (ADA) do in protecting pregnant workers.
+This law goes further than the federal PDA and the Americans with Disabilities Act (ADA) in protecting pregnant workers.
 While the PDA and the ADA require employers to treat pregnant employees the same as they would other workers who have short-term disabilities, New Jersey requires employers to go further.
 There is no minimum employee requirement, and the law allows you to sue an employer for pregnancy discrimination.
 Employers may be held liable if they treat a female employee whom they know, or should have known, is affected by pregnancy in any way less favorably than a similarly situated worker who is not pregnant.
 Our pregnancy discrimination lawyers can help Jersey City residents and employees bring a claim on this basis.

 Accommodations for Pregnancy-Related Conditions

 There are a number of medical conditions that might accompany a pregnancy, including preeclampsia and gestational diabetes.
-An employer might need to provide a reasonable accommodation to a worker who suffered a pregnancy-related disability, unless it could show that it would present an undue hardship to do so.
-However, when employees with temporary disabilities must submit a doctor's note in order to get light duty or an accommodation, an employer may also require a pregnant worker to submit a doctor's note.
+An employer might need to provide a reasonable accommodation to a worker who suffered a pregnancy-related disability unless it could show that it would present an undue hardship to do so.
+However, when employees with temporary disabilities must submit a doctor's note to get light duty or an accommodation, an employer may also require a pregnant worker to submit a doctor's note.

 What Proof Do I Need in a Pregnancy Discrimination Claim?